jflamy/owlcms4/docs/OBS.md

 #### 5.2.1 Add a Live Video Source

 **Create the Live Video source:** Create a <u>Display Capture</u> source using the + sign at the bottom of the source pane.
-Select your Monitor where Zoom is running.
+Select your Monitor where Zoom is running, or select the live vido source.
 You may alternately, if you are familiar with OBS, use a Window Capture.

 ![DisplayCapture](img/ZoomVideo/DisplayCapture.png)